merryndconstable/merryndconstable.github.io/research.md

 - Urban and environmental design
 - Human–technology and AI-related contexts

-This work aims to bridge **mechanistic understanding and real-world impact**, ensuring that cognitive theory is both explanatory and practically relevant.
+This work links mechanistic understanding with real-world application, ensuring that cognitive theory is both explanatory and practically relevant.